iamdhrutipatel/DeepFake-Detection/README.md

 ```
 DeepFake-Detection
     |
-    |--- XYZ
-    |--- ABC
+    |--- DeepFake_Detection
     |--- Project-Setup.txt
+    |--- Requiremnts.txt
 ```
+1. DeepFake_Detection - This is the root folder.

-3. Project-Setup.txt - In this file we've written all the necessary steps to run this project.
+2. Project-Setup.txt - In this file we've written all the necessary steps to run this project.

+3. Requirements.txt - Python libraries needed for this project.

 ## Project Set-up Guidelines
 To set up the project.
-All the steps and guidelines regarding that are listed [here](https://github.com/JuhieMotiani/DeepFake-Detection/blob/main/Project-Setup.txt).
+All the steps and guidelines regarding that are listed [here](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Project-Setup.txt).

 ## Note
+1. In the root folder(DeepFake_Detection), create a new folder called "Uploaded_Files".

+2. In the root folder(DeepFake_Detection), create a new folder called "model" and add the [model file](https://drive.google.com/drive/folders/1-zErGZ9T89TplQs3ws4QVRFlqE-ljW6l?usp=sharing) in it.

+<b>Add these folders to the root folder(DeepFake_Detection).
+Since, the path has already been given to the "server.py" file and also to avoid any path related errors.</b>

 ## Our Results